Service Detail

 Structural Steel Building Programs performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Coordinate steel intent with site and shell objectives is treated as a project decision point, not a handoff moment.
-We connect it to fabrication lead times and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate steel design intent with limestone site conditions, foundation engineering, and Hays County permitting and inspection requirements is treated as a project decision point, not a handoff moment.
+We connect it to fabrication lead times in the active Central Texas structural steel market — with release timing managed to protect the erection window against schedule slippage and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Release fabrication around foundation and detailing readiness is treated as a project decision point, not a handoff moment.
-We connect it to foundation readiness and keep the team aligned on what must be resolved before the next trade package moves.
+Release fabrication around foundation readiness and detailing completion — with anchor bolt verification and shop drawing approval confirmed before fab closes is treated as a project decision point, not a handoff moment.
+We connect it to foundation readiness on Hays County limestone with anchor bolt verification and tolerance confirmation required before fabrication window closes and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Execute erection and deck sequencing safely is treated as a project decision point, not a handoff moment.
-We connect it to erection access and keep the team aligned on what must be resolved before the next trade package moves.
+Execute erection and deck sequencing safely with crane logistics planned for Hays County site constraints and spring weather exposure is treated as a project decision point, not a handoff moment.
+We connect it to erection access on sites with limited staging depth near I-35, Hwy 80, or RR-12 where crane swing zones require advance planning and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Bring enclosure and systems onto the frame at the right time
+Bring roofing, wall enclosure, and MEP systems onto the frame at the right time — with follow-on trades pre-positioned before erection completes

-Bring enclosure and systems onto the frame at the right time is treated as a project decision point, not a handoff moment.
-We connect it to dry-in coordination and keep the team aligned on what must be resolved before the next trade package moves.
+Bring roofing, wall enclosure, and MEP systems onto the frame at the right time — with follow-on trades pre-positioned before erection completes is treated as a project decision point, not a handoff moment.
+We connect it to dry-in coordination with roofing and enclosure releases pre-planned to follow erection without delay so the interior can be protected quickly and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the shell with follow-on trades ready to move
+Turn over the shell with downstream trades ready to move and Hays County structural inspection sign-off confirmed

-Turn over the shell with follow-on trades ready to move is treated as a project decision point, not a handoff moment.
-We connect it to fabrication lead times and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the shell with downstream trades ready to move and Hays County structural inspection sign-off confirmed is treated as a project decision point, not a handoff moment.
+We connect it to fabrication lead times in the active Central Texas structural steel market — with release timing managed to protect the erection window against schedule slippage and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit